-Difference between @Factory and @DataProvider Annotation: We have discussed different topics Of TestNG, But most of the peoples are confused when it comes to finding out what is the difference between @Factory and @DataProvider When to use DataProvider and When to Use @Factory Annotation.
-So in this post, we are going to discuss these two functionalities.
+Difference between @Factory and @DataProvider Annotation: We have discussed different topics Of TestNG, But most people are confused when it comes to finding out what the difference is between @Factory and @DataProvider, When to use DataProvider, and When to Use @Factory Annotation.
+So, in this post, we will discuss these two functionalities.

 Difference Between @Factory & @DataProvider Annotation

-The annotation like @Factory and @DataProvider are mainly used to reiterate the same test class with different test data.
+Annotations like @Factory and @DataProvider are mainly used to reiterate the same test class with different data.
 These annotations will help the user to use the same class seamlessly without duplicating the test class code.

 Here is the main difference between @Factory and @DataProvider annotation of TestNG: